 Precludes additional credit for MUSI 3100 (no longer offered).

-MUSI 3104 [0.5 credit] Popular Musics of Canada
+Popular Musics of Canada

 A survey of popular musics in Canada from early colonial times to the present.
 The course will consider a wide range of musical styles and genres, along with related cultural and historical issues.